knagadevara/kubernetes-musical-potato/cheatsNhacks/DeploymentCommands.md

 	        kubectl rollout undo deployment/<deployment-name>

-    - To edit the existing running configuration
+    - To edit the existing running configuration which inturn updates the objectt

     		kubectl edit deployment/<deployment-name>